Mariner 36 in Falmouth in November 2019

 Steering Pedestal Changes

 The original pedestal with its long throttle and shift levers and conspicuously large round speed and depth gauges had a distinctly retro look to it.
-The look was reminiscent of an old science fiction spaceship bridge and would look right at home in a Flash Gordan movie.
+The look was reminiscent of an old science fiction spaceship bridge and would look right at home as a prop in a Flash Gordan movie.

 With no need for a throttle and shift lever and with the age of the gauges (likely analog since both had gain potentiometers on the back), the section above the steering portion of the pedestal and below the compass had to be removed.
 A new support for the pedestal bars was needed, therefore new bars.
 New instruments were needed.